Gmina Jemielnica

 Gmina Jemielnica (Gemeinde Himmelwitz) is a rural gmina (administrative district) in Strzelce County, Opole Voivodeship, in southern Poland.
 Its seat is the village of Jemielnica, which lies approximately 9 km north-east of Strzelce Opolskie and 35 km south-east of the regional capital Opole.

-The gmina covers an area of 113.21 km2, and as of 2019 its total population is 7,219.
-Since 2006 the commune has been officially bilingual in Polish and German, a substantial German population remaining in the area after it was transferred to Poland after World War II.
+The gmina covers an area of 113.21 km2, and as of 2019, had a total population of 7,219.
+Since 2006, the commune has been officially bilingual in Polish and German, with a substantial German population remaining in the area after it was transferred to Poland following World War II.

 A famous tourist sight in the area is Jemielnica Abbey, where the German Baroque composer Johannes Nucius died in 1620.

 On 28 August 2006 German was declared an additional official language of the commune, and on November 14, 2008, the old German place-names were reintroduced, with bilingual signage set up.

 Villages

 The commune contains the villages and settlements of Jemielnica, Barut, Bokowe, Centawa, Gąsiorowice, Łaziska, Piotrówka and Wierchlesie.